telluslabs/gips/INSTALL.md

 . dh_venv/bin/activate
 ```

-# Install and Configure GIPS datahandler
+# Install and configure GIPS datahandler

 The GIPS datahandler is installed and configured using a convenience script named `install_datahandler.py`.
 A typical installation would use options such as the following: